-The following "How I Treat" sessions on leukemia will take place at the 2018 ASH Meeting on Hematologic Malignancies.
+The following "How I Treat" sessions on leukemia took place at the 2018 ASH Meeting on Hematologic Malignancies.
 View the full schedule and program.

 How I Treat Newly Diagnosed and Relapsed ALL